Aria-wlj/Cloud-Certs/CLFC02/CLFC02.md

 ##### AWS Step Functions

-build and coordinate applications using visual workflows. is a low-code, visual workflow service that developers can use to build distributed applications.
+build and coordinate applications using visual **workflows**. is a low-code, visual workflow service that developers can use to build distributed applications.

 ##### AWS Connect